SBLLB/10Pin_Bowling_Scorer/README.md

 ###The Objective

 Write a program in Javascript that counts and sums the scores of a bowling game.
-Take into account the following:ß
+Take into account the following:

 + A bowling game consists of 10 frames
 + In every frame the player can throw one or two times, the actual number depending on strikes and spares